 Employees who are on an unpaid leave of absence: Employees will not be paid for holidays occurring during an excused or unexcused unpaid leave of absence or any other absence without pay.
 Academic-year employees do not receive holiday pay for holidays falling within their non-work period.

-Employees required to work on a holiday: In the event that an employee's regular day off falls on a holiday that employee will receive an alternative day off with pay in the same pay period.
-Employees shall receive either an alternate day off with pay or holiday pay in addition to regular pay for the time worked if required to work on a holiday.
-The determination of which shall apply is at the department's discretion.
+Employees required to work on a holiday: In the event that an employee's regular day off falls on a holiday, or an employee is required to work on a holiday, that employee will receive an alternative day off with pay in the same pay period.

 Employees shall be paid on a prorated basis for designated holidays based upon their regularly scheduled total pay period hours.
 To calculate holiday pay for eligible employees whose regularly scheduled pay period hours are at least half time but less than full time, multiply 8 hours by the employee's full-time equivalency.

-At departmental discretion, employees whose normal workday exceeds 8 hours within an 80-hour pay period.
-For instance, 8 ten-hour days may be paid holiday pay in excess of 8 hours per holiday.
+At departmental discretion, employees whose normal workday exceeds 8 hours may be paid holiday pay in excess of 8 hours per holiday.
 However, the maximum hours of holiday pay per fiscal year is limited to 80 hours.

-Upon termination, employees shall be paid for any holiday pay earned during the immediately preceding pay cycle and approved by the administrative supervisor but not yet received.
+Upon separation from employment, employees shall be paid for any holiday pay earned during the immediately preceding pay cycle and approved by the administrative supervisor but not yet received.